My Top 10 Food Storage Faves

 **fyi: tare weight is the weight of the package or container your food comes in.
 When buying food by-the-pound, the cashier should subtract the tare weight, so you are only charged for the food itself (and not the added weight of the container).

 I get a lot of questions about how to keep fruits and veggies fresh without using those plastic produce bags you get in the grocery.
-The reality is: most people also use those bags to store their produce in the fridge.
+The reality is: you probably also use those bags to store your produce in the fridge.
 Although those plastic f***ers do a great job of preventing your produce from withering, there are better ways to keep your food freshtastic without the plastic (did you see what I did there? 😉 ).

 Show your fruit some love.